mattparker/php-mockapi/README.md

             "get": [
                 {
                     "params": {
-                        "q": "if it is empty you will get a 200 response with no content" }
+                        "q": "if the response is missing you will get a 200 response with no content" }
                 }
             ]